- Depending on the service, connection times can vary.

 How Long Does It Take To Set Up Mobile Wireless Broadband?

-Let’s start off with Mobile Wireless Broadband, which is pretty straight forward.
+Let’s start off with Mobile Wireless Broadband, which is pretty straightforward.
 As soon as your modem/SIM is delivered, you will be able to activate your service.
-Many providers do next day delivery, whilst others may take a couple of days to deliver the hardware to your home.
-Generally, setting up Mobile Wireless is a quick, painless and rather efficient process.
+Many providers do next-day delivery, whilst others may take a couple of days to deliver the hardware to your home.
+Generally, setting up Mobile Wireless is a quick, painless, and a rather efficient process.

 What about an NBN Broadband Connection?

-Typically, installation of a NBN Connection Box takes only half a day.
-However, in some cases, a second appointment may be required because of the complexity of the installation (i.e additional work may be required due to the location of the pre-installed NBN Utility Box or network configuration issues).
+Typically, the installation of an NBN Connection Box takes only half a day.
+However, in some cases, a second appointment may be required because of the complexity of the installation (i.e. additional work may be required due to the location of the pre-installed NBN Utility Box or network configuration issues).

 Can I Speed Up The Process?

-Generally, an Internet Service Provider (ISP) will not be able to fast track your internet connection.
-With that said, rest assured that they’ll usually try to do things as quick as they possibly can.
+Generally, an Internet Service Provider (ISP) will not be able to fast-track your internet connection.
+With that said, rest assured that they’ll usually try to do things as quickly as they possibly can.
 However, there are some steps you can take to ensure your broadband arrives as soon as possible.
 Here are a few tips:

-- You should also ensure that the address that you provide on the broadband application form matches the exact address which Telstra already has on their database (even if you are only getting a broadband service connected).
+- You should also ensure that the address that you provide on the broadband application form matches the exact address which your ISP already has on their database (even if you are only getting a broadband service-connected).
 Why?
 Well, the addresses will need to match up exactly in order for your application to the NBN to be processed.
-For example, Unit 1 will come up as an address mismatch if Telstra has on their database U1.
+For example, Unit 1 will come up as an address mismatch if your ISP has U1 on its database.